-- Title 8, Division 1, Chapter 4, Subchapter 6 for elevator construction requirements by the Department of Industrial Relations, Division of Occupational Safety and Health - Title 17 with adoptions by the State Water Resources Control Board - Title 19 with adoptions by the Office of the State Fire Marshal - Title 20 with adoptions by the California Energy Commission - Title 21 with adoptions by the Division of the State Architect - Title 22 with adoptions by the State Water Resources Control Board - Title 23 with adoptions by the Department of Water Resources - Title 25 with adoptions by the Department of Housing and Community Development for dwellings and permanent buildings in mobile home and special occupancy parks.
+- Title 8, Division 1, Chapter 4, Subchapter 6 for elevator construction requirements by the Department of Industrial Relations, Division of Occupational Safety and Health - Title 14 with adoptions by the California Board of Forestry and Fire Protection - Title 17 with adoptions by the State Water Resources Control Board - Title 19 with adoptions by the Office of the State Fire Marshal - Title 20 with adoptions by the California Energy Commission - Title 21 with adoptions by the Division of the State Architect - Title 22 with adoptions by the State Water Resources Control Board - Title 23 with adoptions by the Department of Water Resources - Title 25 with adoptions by the Department of Housing and Community Development for dwellings and permanent buildings in mobile home and special occupancy parks.
 See Title 25, Division 1, Chapter 1, Subchapter 1 and Chapters 2 and 2.2.